 Initial assays for the district — called the Bullfrog Mining District because of the green color of the gold ore — indicated ore with a value of $3,000 a ton, but those early signs were misleading.
 Ultimately, only slightly more than $1.5 million in gold was pulled from the area, considerably less than was spent developing the community.

 By the mid-1930s, Rhyolite had collapsed.
 Many of the town’s structures were dismantled to build other communities, particularly nearby Beatty.
 However, a few of the hardier structures have survived.
-The two most intact are a rare bottle house (the walls are constructed of old bottles, a common practice in mining towns where building materials were scarce) and a large, mission-style railroad depot.
+The two most intact are a bottle house (the walls are constructed of old bottles, a common practice in mining towns where building materials were scarce) and a large, mission-style railroad depot.

 Belmont.
 Located about 45 miles north of Tonopah in the middle of Nevada, Belmont had a lot of promise.
 From 1865 to 1890, the Belmont area produced about $15 million in gold and silver.
 For a time, Belmont was the Nye County seat.
 But once the ore dried up, the town began to fall into the familiar pattern of decay and neglect.

-Just outside the main part of the town are ruins of an abandoned mill site.
+Just outside the main part of the town are the ruins of an abandoned mill site.
 Red brick walls and the remains of large smokestacks are all that’s left of the Monitor Mill.
 Newer houses have been constructed around the older structures, including one home with a satellite dish.

 Berlin.
 Perhaps the best preserved of Nevada’s turn-of-the-century mining towns is Berlin, 23 miles east of Gabbs in central Nevada.
 Founded in the late 1890s, Berlin never grew beyond a few hundred residents and only produced gold until 1909, then faded away.
 Records indicate a yield of only about $2.50 per ton of ore.
 Fortunately, the town was acquired at that time by a mining company, which protected its buildings over the years.

-In the 1970s, the town was turned over to the Nevada Division of State Parks, which has maintained its mill, several homes and commercial buildings in a state of arrested decay.
+In the 1970s, the town was turned over to Nevada State Parks, which has maintained its mill, several homes and commercial buildings in a state of arrested decay.
 The result is a virtually intact mining camp, although the mill equipment was removed for scrap during World War II.
 State park rangers offer guided tours of the town, explaining the use of each building.

 Berlin also is home to some of the world’s largest ichthyosaur fossils.
 A visit to Berlin-Ichthyosaur State Park reveals full skeletons of these giant swimming carnivores that averaged 50 feet to 60 feet in length and weighed 40 tons.